After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

 The other situation is when it grows sideways into the skin.
 It is as unpleasant as it sounds.
 It’s not aesthetically pretty at all because red bumps appear.
 They are also called razor bumps.
 If you look at it closely you can see the hair underneath the skin.

-So you might think that it’s not actually a big deal because it’s nothing serious, it causes me no discomfort at all.
+So you might think that it’s not actually a big deal, it causes me no discomfort at all.
 And all that is true but for me the problem is more of a psychological nature.

 That it’s valid for both men and women.
 The fortunate cases happen when the hairs go away on their own without you doing anything.